-1.3.
+1.4.
 Study Rationale

-1.3.1.
+1.4.1.
 Rationale for Matching Placebo as the Comparator

 In this study, normal saline (ie, solution of 0.9% sodium chloride) will be used as placebo.
-The volume of normal saline will be identical to the volume of BGB-DXP593.
+The volume of normal saline will be identical to the volume of each study drug (ie, BGB-DXP604 or BGB-DXP593).
 A placebo is being used to preserve the scientific integrity of the study and reduce any potential observational or performance bias.

-1.3.2.
-Rationale for BGB-DXP593 Starting Dose
+1.4.2.
+Rationale for Selection of BGB-DXP604 Dose

-1.3.2.1.
+1.4.2.1.
 Allometric Scaling for Human Pharmacokinetics Projection

-Serum concentration-time profiles from 36 cynomolgus monkeys that received either a single dose of BGB-DXP593 at 10 mg/kg or repeated doses of BGB-DXP593 at 30 mg/kg, 100 mg/kg, or 300 mg/kg once every 2 weeks for 2 doses (Section 1.2.1.2) were used in a population PK analysis with NONMEM® Version 7.3 (ICON plc; Dublin, Ireland).
+Serum concentration-time profiles from 30 cynomolgus monkeys that received repeated doses of BGB-DXP604 at 30 mg/kg, 100 mg/kg, or 300 mg/kg once every week for 3 doses (Section 1.2.1.2) were used in a population PK analysis with NONMEM[®] Version 7.3 (ICON plc; Dublin, Ireland).

 A 2-compartment model with first-order elimination described the PK data well.
-Between animal variability was estimated for clearance (CL) and volume of distribution ( $V_z$ ).
+Between-animal variability was estimated for clearance (CL) and volume of distribution (V_z).
 A proportional error model was used.
 Human PK parameters were obtained by scaling respective cynomolgus monkey PK parameters multiplied by the ratio of body weight (human to monkey) and taken to the power of 0.75 for clearance and intercompartmental clearance and 1.0 for the central and peripheral compartment volumes (Mahmood and Balian 1999).

-The serum concentration-time profiles in humans for BGB-DXP593 were simulated using software R Version 3.4.4 (Figure 1).
+The serum concentration-time profiles in humans for BGB-DXP604 were simulated using R version 3.6.1 software (Figure 1).
 The cynomolgus monkey PK parameters and projected human PK parameters are shown in Table 1.